 Responses to this campaign have been mixed.
 Gero Hohlhaas from the Working Group on Cannabis as Medicine sharply criticizes: “This is not covered by artistic freedom.
 It’s advertising.”
 On the flip side, proponents praise the openness and transparency in addressing the topic of cannabis.
 The debate reveals how the line between advertising and artistic freedom can blur, subject to critical public scrutiny.

 “In a society where the stigmatization of patients is still present, I find it worrying when pharmaceutical companies increasingly blur the boundaries between medicine and lifestyle.
-Medicine should not be advertised like a consumer good and should be free from political, religious or marketing interests.” says Bertan Türemis (
+Medicine should not be advertised like a consumer good and should be free from political, religious or marketing interests.” says Bertan Türemis (Medical Science Liaison Manager from Fette Pharma GmbH) who started the whole discussion.

 Marketing in the Cannabis Industry: A Minefield